-Once we have a simulator, we can use it to create an imaging dataset which consists of an image, noise-map and Point Spread Function (PSF) by passing it a tracer and grid:
+Once we have a simulator, we can use it to create an imaging dataset which consists of image data, a noise-map and a Point Spread Function (PSF).

 autolens_workspace includes many example simulators for simulating strong lenses with a range of different

 physical properties and for creating imaging datasets for a variety of telescopes (e.g. Hubble, Euclid).

 Below, we show what a strong lens looks like for different instruments.